logo

 Playtech's more selective approach results in a slimmer slot catalogue that may not satisfy players seeking extensive variety.
 Additionally, some titles in their portfolio ship with below-average RTP settings, which has drawn criticism from advantage players and mathematically-minded gamblers who scrutinize return percentages.

-Game Quality & Mechanics
+Game Quality & Mechanics for Irish Players

 The technical execution and mathematical design of games from both developers reflect their different priorities and target audiences.